 Hib and Prevnar vaccines protect against bloodstream infections and meningitis.

-If you’re a woman reading this before having your child, consider getting the flu vaccine.
+If you’re reading this before having your child, consider getting the flu vaccine.
 It isn’t given to infants.
 But vaccination for the mother during pregnancy protects the baby as well.

-Being aware, taking common sense precautions and connecting with a doctor as needed all can help protect your newborn baby.
+Being aware, taking common-sense precautions and connecting with a doctor as needed all can help protect your newborn baby.
+It’s better to be safe than sorry.